 Although NASA plans to fund directly the costs for U.S. launch services, these costs are nonetheless to be included in the proposal.
 Launch services may also be proposed at no cost to NASA as part of a teaming proposal.
+These launch services are to be consistent with NASA Policy Directive (NPD) 8610.7, NASA Launch Services Risk Mitigation Policy.
+Also for the purpose of this AO, NASA OSS costs includes funding to be used for SOMO services such as DSN tracking and communication lines.

-For NASA provided ELV's, the ELV launch services cost to be used to calculate the NASA Cost for an investigation using an ELV is provided in the Discovery Launch Services Information Summary document available in the Discovery Program Library.
+For NASA provided ELV's, the ELV launch services cost to be used to calculate the NASA OSS Cost for an investigation using an ELV is provided in the Discovery Launch Services Information Summary document available in the Discovery Program Library.

-If launch services using the Space Shuttle are proposed, the launch services costs should include mission unique and upper stage(s) cost, if any, and integration costs.
+If launch services using the Space Shuttle are proposed, the launch services costs should include mission unique and upper stage(s) costs, if any, and integration costs.
 The cost of completing development of a carrier, if such a carrier will be used for the first time, should be included under spacecraft cost.
 Conditions and cost for use of this option are discussed in the Discovery Space Shuttle Launch Opportunities document available in the DPL (see Appendix E).
+Note that if the Shuttle is proposed as the launch vehicle, a Shuttle transportation cost which is based upon payload weight/volume must be obtained from the Shuttle Office at NASA Headquarters and included in launch services costs (see Discovery Space Shuttle Shuttle Launch Opportunities document).
+This cost will be used for evaluation cost comparison purposes only.

-The specific cost information required for Discovery mission proposals is contained in Appendix B, Table B-1.
+The specific cost information required for Discovery mission proposals is contained in Appendix B.

-4.5.2.
+4.5.3.
 Total Mission Cost

-The Total Mission Cost is defined as all costs that are necessary to complete an investigation beginning with selection through Phase E, including NASA costs, non-NASA civil servant costs, and contributions from U.S. and non-U.S. entities.
+The Total Mission Cost is defined as all costs that are necessary to complete an investigation beginning with selection through Phase E, including NASA OSS costs, other NASA costs, non-NASA civil servant costs, and contributions from U.S. and non-U.S. entities.
 In general, proposers should assume all costs must be included unless specifically excluded.

-Contributions, that is, goods and/or services offered on a no-exchange-of-funds basis, may be to any mission element, but the total contribution is not to exceed one-third of the proposed Phase C/D NASA cost.
+Contributions, that is, goods and/or services offered on a no-exchange-of-funds basis, may be to any mission element, but the total contribution is not to exceed one-third of the proposed Phase C/D NASA OSS cost.

 Proposers must estimate the Total Mission Cost in the proposal as described in Appendix B, Table B1.
-The Total Mission Cost, including contributions, may exceed the NASA Cost.
+The Total Mission Cost, including contributions, may exceed the NASA OSS Cost cap (\$299M).